leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Each tweet was labelled by 3 people.
-There were 20 volunteer annotators - 'To ensure that annotators understand for they task, we make an annotation guide and explaining that annotation guide to the annotators' (p.
-226)
-* Annotation agreement: Only 100% retained; in 80.6% of cases there was 100% agreement
 * Reference: Ibrohim, M. and Budi, I., 2018.
 A Dataset and Preliminaries Study for Abusive Language Detection in Indonesian Social Media.
 Procedia Computer Science, 135, pp.222-229.